Mold Testing Services

 It is not so much what you see, but what you don’t see that causes most of the damage to your building or home.

-Mold is an essential contributor to a healthy, outdoor ecosystem however indoor mold is not so healthy.
+Mold is an essential contributor to a healthy outdoor ecosystem, however, indoor mold is not so healthy.
 Mold indoors may indicate a hidden water problem in a building.
 Mold growth from leaks and flooding can lead to expensive damage and can contribute to adverse health conditions.

-How Mold Damages Your Building or Home
+How Does Mold Damage Your Building or Home?

 The body of the mold grows and spreads within the substrate of moist building materials, thereby weakening or rotting the material.
 Two common and damaging molds are Meruliporia which creates indoor wood rot and Aspergillus, which breaks down drywall.
 The exposed surface mold launches spores into the atmosphere and can harm us.